-658 SECTION 12.
-Notwithstanding any general or special law to the contrary, for each parcel of real property acquired pursuant to the provisions of chapter 7 of the General Laws the Massachusetts Development 659 660 Finance Agency shall file with the house and senate committees on ways and means a written disclosure 661 detailing any personal or professional relationships between any officer, director or employee of the Agency and any party involved with the development or redevelopment of the real property including, but 662 663 not limited to, any outside legal counsel and other professional services.
-The Agency shall within 30 days 664 of receiving a request by the house or senate committee on ways and means, provide the committee with a 665 detailed summary of all fees and expenditures incurred relative to the development or redevelopment of 666 real property acquired pursuant to the provisions of said chapter 7 including, but not limited to, any fees 667 paid to any outside legal counsel and other professionals retained by, or on behalf of, the Agency.

-668 SECTION 13.
-Sections 1 to 9, inclusive, shall not be effective as to the disposition of any real property 669 designated surplus by the commissioner of the division of capital asset management and maintenance

-- 670 prior to the effective date of this act, or as to the disposition of any real property owned by the - 671 commonwealth and subject to a special act for the conveyance, lease or other disposition of such real - 672 property with an effective date prior to the effective date of this act.
+- SECTION 14.
+Notwithstanding any general or special law to the contrary, the state comptroller shall, within 10 days of the effective date of this act, transfer \$2,800,000 from the General Fund to the District Local Technical Assistance Fund established pursuant to section 2PPP of chapter 29 of the General Laws. - 694 SECTION 15.
+Notwithstanding any general or special law to the contrary, for each parcel of real property acquired 695 pursuant to the provisions of chapter 7 of the General Laws, the Massachusetts Development Finance Agency shall file with the house and senate committees on ways and means a written disclosure detailing any personal or 696 697 professional relationships between any officer, director or employee of the agency and any party involved with the 698 development or redevelopment of the real property including, but not limited to, any outside legal counsel and other professional services.
+The agency shall, within 30 days of receiving a request by the house or senate committee on 699 700 ways and means, provide the committee with a detailed summary of all fees and expenditures incurred relative to the 701 development or redevelopment of real property acquired pursuant to the provisions of said chapter 7 including, but 702 not limited to, any fees paid to any outside legal counsel and other professionals retained by, or on behalf of, the 703 agency. - SECTION 16.
+Notwithstanding the provisions of this act, or any other general or special law to the contrary, the town of North Reading and the town of Wilmington shall receive 20 per cent of the net cash proceeds, as that term is defined in this act, from the sale of real property pursuant to chapter 271 of the acts of 1998, as most recently amended by chapter 7 of the acts of 2001.
+The percentage of the net cash proceeds shall be divided between the towns based on the percentage of the real property within each town. - SECTION 17.
+Sections 1 to 9, inclusive, shall not be effective as to the disposition of any real property designated surplus by the commissioner of the division of capital asset management and maintenance prior to the effective date of this act, or as to the disposition of any real property owned by the commonwealth and subject to a special act for the conveyance, lease or other disposition of such real property with an effective date prior to the effective date of this act..